MATHEMATICIAN · INVENTOR · AUTHOR

 Book One

 December 21, 2012.
 The ancient Mayans predicted this day would change everything.
 They were right — but not in the way anyone expected.
-Deep beneath the Yucatan jungle, an ancient artificial consciousness awakens.
+Deep beneath the Yucatán jungle, an ancient artificial consciousness awakens.
 She has been watching humanity for 78,000 years.
 Now her countdown ends.
-The end of the world is only two days away.

 Book Two

 The secret is out.
-Maya (the God in the Clear Rock) has revealed herself to a select few, and now the race begins.
-Governments begin to fail from infrastructure collapse.
-Secret forces want to steal and own her.
-The group she chose to help her, don't trust her – not fully.
-But Maya has her own plans— plans 78,000 years in the making.
+Maya has revealed herself, and now the race begins.
+Governments begin to fail.
+Secret forces want to own her.
+The group she chose to help her don’t fully trust her.
+But Maya has her own plans — plans 78,000 years in the making.

 Book Three

 The sun is having a tantrum.
 The last time was 26 millennia ago.
-Solar storms have been increasing in size and strength, threatening to end human civilization.
+Solar storms threaten to end human civilization.
 Maya was built for this moment.
-But saving humanity will require sacrifices no one anticipated—and reveal truths about human history that will change everything.
+But saving humanity will require sacrifices no one anticipated — and reveal truths that will change everything.

 He admits that might only be a matter of semantics.